Archaeomusicology: History of Cymbal playing in Antiquity back to menu

-o I have recently put forward the fact that dancers from the Roman Empire could use two cymbals per hands, attached to two different fingers, in a way similar to modern Middle Eastern Dancers from Egypt and Turkey.
+o I have put forward the fact that dancers from the Roman Empire could use two cymbals per hands, attached to two different fingers, in a way similar to modern Middle Eastern Dancers from Egypt and Turkey.
 For more details, see:

 A. Cottet, Playing finger cymbals in the Roman Empire: an iconographic study,

-Early Music, Volume 50, Issue 1, February 2022, Pages 3–20
+Early Music, 2022, Volume 50, Pages 3–20

 https://doi.org/10.1093/em/caab073

-o I have also published an analysis of the Roman-imperial mosaic of the female musicians from Mariamin in Syria.
+o I have published an analysis of the Roman-imperial mosaic of the female musicians from Mariamin in Syria.
 This mosaic depicts a type of cymbal tongs, the “lateral” cymbal tongs, which differs from the “frontal” cymbal tongs considered so far by scholars, regarding the placement of the cymbals.
 I have studied the acoustic properties of these two types of instruments by realizing functional reconstructions.
 For more details, see:

-A. Cottet, Cymbals playing in a Roman mosaic from Mariamin in Syria, CLARA (Classical Art and Archeology), Volume 9
+A. Cottet, Cymbals playing in a Roman mosaic from Mariamin in Syria,

 https://journals.uio.no/CLARA/article/view/9726